Caleydo/caleydo.github.io/_documentation/pycharm.md

 - Fold down "TypeScript" and select "TSLint"
 - Check "Enable"
 - Confirm the Node interpreter
-- On the command line, `npm install tslint`
+- On the command line, `npm install -g typescript; npm install -g tslint`
 - Select the "Configuration file" radio button, and choose tslint.json from the top level of the project.

 ## Run and Debug in PyCharm